wp-plugins/dofollow-case-by-case/readme.txt

 == Changelog ==

+= 2.6 =
+* Following the request of ParkerWest we have changed the behaviour of the plugin when an AUTHOR doesn't include a URL when commenting.
+Now if the AUTHOR of a comment doesn't include a URL when commenting, the AUTHOR name is not linked any more to the comment and in this case the AUTHOR name has no link.

 = 2.5 =
 * Change of function name: "pagination" to "pagination_limit" to prevent conflicts with some themes.
 These themes use the "pagination" function for the blog pagination and when our plugin was installed, it didn't show pagination at all.